ensdomains/ens/docs/quickstart.rst

 Just want to get a name and make it resolve to something?
 Here's how.

-First, download `ensutils.js`_ to your local machine, and import it into a running Ethereum console:
+First, download `ensutils.js`_ or `ensutils-ropsten.js`_ to your local machine, and import it into a running Ethereum console:

 ::